Important notice for pardon applicants in the backlog

-The PBC has taken significant steps to address the backlog under its existing budget envelope.
-The Board has reduced the backlog by more than 50% − from a total of 22,320 to 10,789 as of October 1st, 2014.
+The PBC has taken significant steps to address the backlog.
+The Board has reduced the backlog by more than 55% − from a total of 22,320 to just over 10,000.
 The Board expects to have close to 70% of the backlog cleared by March 31, 2015.

 Why are record suspensions being processed ahead of pardons?